Yiddish: Origins

 By the 10th century, a distinctive Jewish culture had formed in Central Europe.
 By the high medieval period, their area of settlement, centered on the Rhineland (Mainz) and the Palatinate (notably Worms and Speyer), came to be known as Ashkenaz, a term also used for Scythia, and later of various areas of Eastern Europe and Anatolia.
 In the medieval Hebrew of Rashi (d.
-1105), Ashkenaz becomes a term for Germany, and אשכּנזי Ashkenazi for the Jews settling in this area.
+1105), Ashkenaz becomes a term for Germany and Ashkenazi (אשכּנזי) for the Jews settling in this area.

 Ashkenaz bordered on the area inhabited by another distinctive Jewish cultural group, the Sephardi Jews, who ranged into southern France.
 Ashkenazi culture later spread into Eastern Europe with large-scale population migrations.

 Nothing is known with certainty about the vernacular of the earliest Jews in Germany, but several theories have been put forward.
 As noted above, the first language of the Ashkenazim may have been Aramaic, the vernacular of the Jews in Roman-era Judea and ancient and early medieval Mesopotamia.
 The widespread use of Aramaic among the large non-Jewish Syrian trading population of the Roman provinces, including those in Europe, would have reinforced the use of Aramaic among Jews engaged in trade.
 In Roman times, many of the Jews living in Rome and Southern Italy appear to have been Greek-speakers, and this is reflected in some Ashkenazi personal names (such as Kalonymos and Yiddish Todres).
 Hebrew, on the other hand, was regarded as a holy language reserved for ritual and spiritual purposes and not for common use.

 The established view is that, as with other Jewish languages, Jews speaking distinct languages learned new co-territorial vernaculars, which they then Judaized.
 In the case of Yiddish, this scenario sees it as emerging when speakers of Zarphatic (Judeo-French) and other Judeo-Romance languages began to acquire varieties of Middle High German, and from these groups the Ashkenazi community took shape.
 Exactly what German substrate underlies the earliest form of Yiddish is disputed.
 The Jewish community in the Rhineland would have encountered the Middle High German dialects from which the Rhenish German dialects of the modern period would emerge.
 Jewish communities of the high medieval period would have been speaking their own versions of these German dialects, mixed with linguistic elements that they themselves brought into the region, including many Hebrew and Aramaic words, but there is also Romance.